The idea

 Imagine we have a list of data to show for the users.
 That list has a lot of usual fields like some status, phone, address, name, last name, notes, when it was created and updated and who did those actions.

 So we need to make some listing with a bunch of data.
 There are many ways to make it work – make a table, make a list, use some data table, etc. But in todays world of Web Components we would probably love to make use of them here.
-Lets think about one row of this list.
+Let

 Row can be build of smaller parts – small component for status flag, small component for user chip, small component for modification date etc. And sure we can put as many components in that row as we want.
 But then performance issues comes into action.
 When row component hierarchy is flat we should be good to go.
 But what if we would add some „smart” components?
 For example it might be handy to show user avatar picture with name and date of action (create/update) close together, like in one piece.
 Also it would be great to show some additional info when user hover the mouse on this block of information or part of it.
 For example we might show some other component with links to user’s profile, some actions (like in Gmail when hovering on some contact entry in a Hangouts chat block).
 And when we want to have all that additional stuff in the every row the only thing which could help is Web Components.